 After cleft surgery, it is advisable to have a sloppy or soft diet for the first two weeks.
 Your child will find this more comfortable and it will reduce the risk of damage to the repair.
-Your child should be able to build up to his or her normal diet by the third week.
+Your child should be able to build up to their normal diet by the third week.
+This information sheet about suggested foods accompanies the cleft surgery information sheets produced by Great Ormond Street Hospital (GOSH).
+It contains suggestions for all age groups but please note that some foods may not be appropriate for children under one year old.